craig6502/clearingpermits/README.md

 (An alternative start, currently not implemented, is to specify the name of the download list:
 `java main filename`

-In that case, the filename should have an extension e.g. .txt and is used to save list from server to file.
+In that case, the filename should have an extension e.g. .txt and is used to specify list of server files.